-Interpretive tours offer age-appropriate, in-depth overviews of the museum's exhibits.
-Tours are available to groups of 10 students or more.
-Programs cover a large variety of topics, including natural history, science, technology, engineering and math, and are correlated to the Virginia Standards of Learning.
-Programs presented at the museum are 20 to 60 minutes-long, depending on what other group activities are requested.
-Lunch can be provided at the museum by the museum's PALEO Cafe, a pre-approved vendor, or students may bring their own lunches.
+Bring your students to the museum for guided exhibit tours and SOL-based programming inside the museum's classrooms!
+Programs cover a large variety of topics, including natural history, science, technology, engineering and math, while correlating to the Virginia Standards of Learning.
+Typical museum programs range from 20 to 60 minutes in length depending on what other group activities are requested.
+Exhibit tours are led by museum educators and interpreters and available to groups of 10 students or more.
+Lunch can be provided at the museum by the museum's PALEO Café, a pre-approved vendor, or students may bring their own lunches.
 Homeschool groups, daycares, and other types of educational classes are welcome.

 For only $8 per student, students receive admission to the museum, a guided exhibit tour led by a museum interpreter, as well as an SOL-based program led by a skilled museum educator.
 Admission is free for teachers, chaperones (up to 1 chaperone for every 10 students), and bus drivers.

-The museum offers a wide variety of Virginia Standards of Learning-based educational programming.
+For a complete list of programs offered by the museum, please view our 2020-21 Education Program Guide (PDF).
 Each program is listed by title with a brief description and corresponding state standards.
-To learn about other programming opportunities not listed, or to discuss tailoring a program to meet your specific needs, please contact us at (276)634-4185 or email@example.com.
+To learn about other programming opportunities not listed, or to discuss tailoring a program to meet your specific needs, please contact us at (276) 634-4187 or email@example.com.